 You can also copy the Meeting link to quickly share it with team members or in exchanges outside of email.
 Click Copy Meeting Link to copy the link to your clipboard.

 Once your calendar is all set up, you can insert meeting links into your emails and templates.
-When you add meeting links to an email you have the control to choose your own calendar or a teammate’s calendar.
-Then you can decide the length of the meeting time.
+When you add meeting links to an email you can select your own calendar or a teammate’s calendar.

 To add a meeting link to your email or templates, follow these steps: